China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 You Become a Consumer, Not a Creator

-It’s like if all of Africa’s cars came from one foreign country: you’re not developing a manufacturing sector, you’re not training engineers, you’re not creating high-wage jobs.
+It’s like if all of Africa’s cars came from one foreign country: you’re not developing a manufacturing sector, not training engineers, not creating high-wage jobs.
 You’re just buying.

 Your Personal Data Isn’t Protected

-This is especially scary when you think about surveillance systems.
-If Uganda has 3,000 Huawei cameras tracking the city, and there’s no oversight, no transparency, no ability for citizens to audit how that data’s being used, then you’ve got a surveillance machine with no checks on it.
+This is especially scary with surveillance systems.
+If Uganda has 3,000 Huawei cameras tracking the city with no oversight, no transparency, no ability for citizens to audit how that data’s being used, then you’ve got a surveillance machine with no checks on it.

 You Get Stuck with Other People’s Debt

-We talked about this already, but it deserves repeating: when you take out a $500 million loan and the economy slows down, you’re in trouble.
-And you’re in trouble to China specifically, a country that has very different foreign policy interests than Western countries.
+When you take out a $500 million loan and the economy slows down, you’re in trouble.
+And you’re in trouble to China specifically, a country with very different foreign policy interests than Western countries.
 If China decides to pressure you politically, they can leverage your debt.
-That’s not theoretical; it’s leverage that can be exercised.
+That’s not theoretical—it’s leverage that can be exercised.

 Infrastructure Becomes a Geopolitical Vulnerability